maevadevs/Webpack-Config-General/readme.md

 # `Webpack-config-general`

-This is a generalized Webpack configuration for development and production.
+This is a generalized Webpack configuration for development and production use.
 Settings defined for:

 - HTML: `index.html` templating and auto-generation
 - STYLES: `.sass`, `.scss`, `.css` bundling and optimizations